 - With your mower parked on a level flat surface, measure one end of a blade from the ground to the blade.
 Record the measurement.
 Next, rotate the blade 180 degrees and measure the other end of the blade from the same place on the ground to the blade end.
 Record the measurement.

-When the different between the two measurements are greater than 1/8″, your blade is bent and should be replaced.
+When the difference between the two measurements is greater than 1/8″, your blade is bent and should be replaced.
 Before you remove it, check for damage in your spindle housings for any spindle or spindle bearing damage.